 A gentle introduction to dinosaurs can be achieved by listening to dinosaur songs.
-It’s a very popular topic and there are many variations out there.
+It’s a very popular topic and there are many musical variations out there.
 We searched YouTube and found some impressive dinosaur animations too.

 2. Watch dinosaur movies

 In a previous post, I showed you that watching a movie isn’t all that bad if coupled with further educational play ideas.
-Here’s a little list of our favourite dinosaur movies:
+Here’s a list of our favourite dinosaur movies:

 - Ice Age

 3. Go to the museum

 Sadly, it’s taken us almost a year to get back to the museum but it’ always so worth while when we visit.

 If you’re looking for a day out with the kids, add to their growing dino curiosities by visiting the one place you can get all the correct information.

 There’s a heap of fascinating and enjoyable books related to dinosaurs.
 Here’s just a few we love: